Love Accidentally

-Love Accidentally is an American romantic comedy film written by Robert Dean Klein, directed by Peter Sullivan, and starring Brenda Song and Aaron O'Connell.
+Love Accidentally is a 2022 American romantic comedy film written by Robert Dean Klein, directed by Peter Sullivan, and starring Brenda Song and Aaron O'Connell.
 It was released on Amazon Freevee on July 15, 2022.

-The film received a generally negative response from critics, calling it one of the worst films of 2022.
+The film received a generally negative response from critics.

 Plot

 Alexa and Jason are in the midst of a competition for the same promotion at their advertising firm, when each of their significant others breaks up with them.
 After Alexa accidentally sends Jason a brokenhearted text message, they start up an anonymous relationship through text and voice messages, unaware of who the other actually is.